-Cost sharing for covered services applies toward the annual out-ofpocket maximum.
+Cost sharing for covered services applies toward the annual out-of-pocket maximum.

-Services including some outpatient surgeries may require that your provider get prior authorization (approval in advance).
+In-Network services including some outpatient surgeries may require that your provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.